WeichenLiuzz/Data_Engineering_Capstone_Project/README.md

 * **`data_analysis_and_visualization.py`:** Python script for data analysis and visualization for both datasets, including three visualizations.

     **Analyzing Transaction Types with Highest Transaction Count:**
-    This part of the script focuses on visualizing the distribution of transaction types and determining the type with the highest transaction count.
+    This part focuses on visualizing the distribution of transaction types and determining the type with the highest transaction count.
     1. Aggregate the transaction counts based on their types.
     2. Plot the transaction types against their respective counts.